root-project/root/documentation/users-guide/Introduction.md

 -   \*`libRGL` is the interface to OpenGL.

--   `libReflex` is the runtime type database library used by CINT
+-   `libReflex` is the runtime type database library used by Cling

 -   `libRint` is the interactive interface to ROOT (provides command prompt)